by Wyn Hilty

 A line spoken by Steve Martin in his role as sadistic dentist Orin Scrivello in the 1986 musical film version of Little Shop of Horrors, who worshipped at a shrine to his mother, proclaiming, “Oh, Momma!”

 Hey, it’s Captain Kangaroo and Mr. Green Jeans out clubbing.

 Captain Kangaroo (played by Robert Keeshan) was the host and Mr. Green Jeans (played by Hugh Brannum) the sidekick on the long-running children’s show Captain Kangaroo, which aired from 1955-1984.

 What is that, grease up there on the ceiling? –Well, grease is the word.

-“Grease is the word” is a line from the song “Grease,” from the musical of the same name.
+“Grease is the word” is a line from the song “Grease,” from the 1971 musical and the 1978 movie of the same name.
 Sample lyrics: “Grease is the word (it’s the word that you heard)/It’s got groove it’s got meaning/Grease is the time, is the place, is the motion/Grease is the way we are feeling …”

 They’re taping “Rollercoaster” here.

-Possibly a reference to the 1975 song “Love Rollercoaster” by the Ohio Players.
+A reference to the 1975 song “Love Rollercoaster” by the Ohio Players.
+In the song, there can be heard a high-pitched scream, and an urban legend arose that this was the actual death knell of a woman killed in studio.
+It was, in fact, keyboardist Billy Beck (who did not die either), but the rumors gave the song buzz and even boosted airplay and sales, so the band didn’t deny them until many years later.
 Sample lyrics: “Rollercoaster of love/Oh yeah it’s rollercoaster time/Lovin’ you is really wild/Oh it’s just a love rollercoaster/Step right up and get your tickets.”

 You know, I don’t think this song is endorsed by the ADA.